oliverbooth/fdup/README.md

 ## License

-X10D is released under the MIT License.
-See [here](https://github.com/oliverbooth/X10D/blob/main/LICENSE.md) for more details.
+fdup is released under the MIT License.
+See [here](https://github.com/oliverbooth/fdup/blob/main/LICENSE.md) for more details.